sbrunk/jena-android/README.md

 $ mvn install
 ```

 This will install modified Jena packages that run on Android into your local Maven repository.
-At the moment it creates packages for the following modules:
+At the moment it creates packages for the following Jena modules:

  * jena-core
  * jena-arq